 Thus, the Rebbe is said to only be “hidden”, and will imminently return.
-Of course, this isn’t very different from the Christian belief in Jesus’ eventual “second coming” (although it should be noted that Christians insist Jesus actually died, and was not simply “hidden”).
-Christians have been waiting eagerly for two millennia—much like some in Chabad have been waiting eagerly for two decades.
+Of course, this isn’t very different from the Christian belief in Jesus’ eventual “second coming” (although it should be noted that Christians believe Jesus actually died, and was not simply “hidden”).
+Christians have been waiting eagerly for two millennia—much like some in Chabad have been waiting eagerly for over two decades.

 The Rebbe on Being Mashiach

 One of the things that the Rebbe was adamant about was studying and following the teachings of the Rambam.
 The Rambam makes it clear who Mashiach is: a Jewish leader who, among other things, successfully reunites the entire nation in Israel (ending the exile), defeats the nation’s enemies, and rebuilds the Temple in Jerusalem.
 Only one who has successfully accomplished these tasks can be titled “Mashiach”.
 The Rambam writes that if a person was on his way to fulfilling these, but died in the process, he is clearly not the messiah.
 The Rambam brings Shimon bar Kochva as an example.
 Although Bar Kochva was able to push the Romans out of Israel, reclaim the Temple Mount and start rebuilding the Temple, and was even proclaimed the messiah by Rabbi Akiva, he died and his messianic potential died with him.